isaaclhk/Homelab/readme.md

 - Import dashboards by uploading the `dashboard.json` file.
 - Default login: **admin / password**
 - For security, change the default password immediately after your first login.

+Note: Grafana is configured using ingress to only be accessible from the local area network.